thinkcompany/think_dev-standards/development-standards/sass.md

 ## Naming & Organization of Sass Partials

-Organize and name Sass partials using the following guidelines, based on the styling categories we defined in our CSS Authoring Guidelines (note that partials should always begin with an underscore):
+Organize and name Sass partials using the following guidelines, based on the CSS categories we defined in our CSS Authoring Guidelines.
+Note that partials should always begin with an underscore - this lets Sass know that the file should not generate a CSS file.

+Naming convention:

 _[category].[partial-name].scss

+Example:

 ```scss
 _settings.variables.scss